gvwilson/sensibleadventures/iffy/iffy.md

 "Square" really was the only word for him.
 He wasn't much taller than Iffy, but three of her could have stood side by side in the span of his shoulders.
-Strong white teeth gleamed against ink-black skin when he smiled, and the small silvery rectangles of tech embroidered in his temples made him look like he had stepped out of one of the action games that Jeep played,
+Strong white teeth gleamed against his black skin when he smiled, and the small silvery rectangles of tech in his temples made him look like he had stepped out of an adventure sim.

 "Good morning, *sri*," Big Mrs. Sandhu said, bowing her head slightly.
 "Is there something we could help you with?"